singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 Second, you have to add each plugin to your build file with a variable declared and set to `require ('plugin-name')` and third, below that invoked with `.use(variable-name())` as seen in the *build.js* file above.

-Furthermore the destination folder is defined with `.destination('./build')` and in the final line, the build method is called, with a callback to handle possible errors.
+Furthermore the destination folder is defined with the `.destination('./build')` and in the final line, the build method is called, with a callback to handle possible errors.

 Once you have the build file saved, you can try to build the page with the following command: